Elbe Sandstone Mountains: Geology

 The sandstone of this region is a sought-after building material used for example, for imposing city edifices such as the Church of Our Lady in Dresden.

 Conservation

 Large parts of the Elbe Sandstone Mountains are under statutory protection.
-In Germany there is the national park region of Saxon Switzerland, which consists two elements: the Saxon Switzerland National Park itself, founded in 1990 and covered an area of 93 km²; and the protected area surrounding it that was founded in 1956 and covers 287 km².
+In Germany there is the national park region of Saxon Switzerland, which consists two elements: Saxon Switzerland National Park itself, founded in 1990 and covered an area of 93 km²; and the protected area surrounding it that was founded in 1956 and covers 287 km².
 The German part of the range was also designated in May 2006 as one of the 77 most important national geotopes in Germany by the Academy of Geosciences in Hanover.

-In the Bohemian part of the range there has been a protected landscape area in the northeastern region since 1972 called the Elbe Sandstone Protected Landscape Area with an area of 324 km².
-In 2000, the Bohemian Switzerland National Park was established with an area of 79 km², bringing around 700 km² of the range under protection as a natural and cultural landscape.
+In the Bohemian part of the range there has been a protected landscape area in the northeastern region since 1972 called the Elbe Sandstone Protected Landscape Area with an area of 324 km2.
+In 2000, Bohemian Switzerland National Park was established with an area of 79 km2, bringing around 700 km2 of the range under protection as a natural and cultural landscape.